Frequently Asked Questions

 Do you ship?

-Shipping is possible via US Postal Service flat rate boxes.
+Shipping is possible for non-perishable products via US Postal Service flat rate boxes.
+This means one rate ships what fits in the box, so you can stock up!

 Do you have a Groupon, Living Social, etc. deal going on?